SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 Like the logic of what happens when you ignore momentum and walk into street lamp poles.

 Lastly for today, I will mention two key **_conditional fundamentals_** that post-Keynesians do not seem to understand or know:

 1. Deposit holders know crap all about their bank.
 So the liability side of banking is not the place for market discipline.
 2. The central bank policy levers are about prices (interest rates) and not quantities.

-Why are these conditional fundamental?
+Why are these *conditional* fundamentals?
 It is because they apply when a nation uses a tax credit which is a non-convertible currency on a floating exchange rate.
 Without those conditions the central bank has to employ methods like bond issuance to control interest rates to control (weakly) exchange rates.
-With floating exchange rates there is no need for those functions,and the above two fundamentals apply.
+They furthermore will want to deliberately cause mass unemployment to limit inflation, like psychopaths who have broad public approval for their ax murdering.
+With floating exchange rates there is no need for those functions, and the above two fundamentals apply.

 On fundamental **1** Mosler writes, "...even Wall Street analysts can't reliably do this" (assess bank insolvency risk).
 I also thought it worth quoting the rest of Warren's paragraph on banking proposals for helping the smaller banks:

 > "Regulation and supervision on the asset side then became the imperative.
 And while we have seen periodic failures due to lax regulation and supervision of the asset